armory/documentation/docs/2. user guide/baking_images.md

 ## Baking in a Pipeline

-First lets go through an example of baking, then we can go into some details and information sharing.
+First let's go through an example of baking, then we can go into some details and information sharing.

 ## Example

-In this example we will bake an image containing a debian package created by a Jenkins' job.
+In this example we will bake an image containing a Debian package created by a Jenkins' job.
 If you like, you can check out the [working with Jenkins guide](working_with_jenkins.md) for more information on how Jenkins and Spinnaker can work together.
 We also have a guide on [creating debian packages](debian_packages.md).

-First Lets look at the the Jenkins job that builds our package. https://cl.ly/0I0E070P3D2n
+First Let's look at the the Jenkins job that builds our package. https://cl.ly/0I0E070P3D2n
 As you can see, the last run archived a packaged named `armory-hello-deploy_0.5.0-h5.c4baff4_all.deb`

-Now lets go to Spinnaker and create a new pipeline.
-I named mine `bake-example`
+Now let's go to Spinnaker and create a new pipeline.
+I named mine `bake-example`.

 On the configuration stage, I scroll down and add a new Jenkins automated trigger.
 Select my master, and then select the Jenkins job shown above (`armory/job/armory-hello-deploy/job/master`).
-For this example, there is no need to worry about settings a properties file.
+For this example, there is no need to worry about setting a properties file.

 Next I add a bake stage (add stage -> Type: Bake)